Gitting More Out of Git

 Rebase Conflicts

-~$ git rebase master
+~/repo$ git rebase main

 First, rewinding head to replay your work on top of it...